vnobo/plate/boot/platform/README.md

 To run the application, you need to have Java 17 and Maven installed.
 Then, you can start the application by running the following command from the root directory of the project:

-This will start the Spring Boot application, and it should be accessible at `http://localhost:8080`.
+This will launch the Spring Boot application, and it should be accessible at `http://localhost:8080`.

 ## API Documentation

-The API documentation is available using Swagger UI.
-Once the application is running, you can access the Swagger UI at:
+The API documentation can be accessed via Swagger UI.
+Once the application is running, you can visit the Swagger UI at:

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to add new features, feel free to open an issue or submit a pull request.
+If you come across any issues or wish to add new features, feel free to open an issue or submit a pull request.

 ## SSL Certificate Generation